canonical/sphinx-docs-starter-pack/docs/content/enable.rst

 Make sure to copy all required starter pack files to initialise a new documentation set:

 #.
-Clone the `Starter pack <https://github.com/canonical/sphinx-docs-starter-pack>`_ repository to a temporary local folder
+Clone the `Starter pack <https://github.com/canonical/sphinx-docs-starter-pack>`_ repository locally.
 #.
 Copy the following folders and files from the starter pack temporary folder to the repository where you want your documentation, placing them at the same relative paths:

    - :file:`docs` -- your documentation folder.
 Original content includes initial documentation pages (you are reading one of them) and internal Sphinx files